Board Member Bios

 Regional Representatives (6)

-Mr. Jeff Jacobs, Bismarck State College (RMASFAA, 1st Year Rep)
+Mr. Jeff Jacobs, North Dakota State University (RMASFAA, 2nd Year Rep)

-Jeff Jacobs has been in financial aid for over 25 years, and served as the financial aid director at Bismarck State College (ND) since 2000.
+Jeff Jacobs has been in financial aid for over 25 years, and now serves as financial aid director at NDSU.
+Prior to NDSU, he worked at Bismarck State College (ND) since 2000.
 Jeff also worked in financial aid for the University of Mary, Minot State University, and Valley City State University.
 He earned his B.S. from Valley City State University and a Master’s in Management from University of Mary.
 Jeff has served in many capacities for the North Dakota Association of Student Financial Aid Administrators, including chairing committees and serving as the treasurer and president.
 Jeff’s work with the Rocky Mountain Student Financial Aid Administrators Association includes teaching at Summer Institute, chairing the annual conference and serving as Vice President and President-Elect positions.
 He has served as president and treasurer of the local chapter of Dollars for Scholars.
 Jeff is married with two grown children – Rosa and Jessica.
 He enjoys golfing, seeing theatre productions and spending time with his family.

 Comission Directors (3)